styled-components/styled-components/README.md

   </a>
 </div>

-Instead of copy and pasting the styles or factoring out the CSS into a separate function we've now reused a part of the styles.
-By leveraging components as our low-level styling construct, our codebase becomes a lot clearer!
+Instead of copy and pasting or factoring out the styles into a separate function we've now reused them.

 > You can also pass tag names into the `styled()` call, like so: `styled('div')`.
 In fact, the styled.tagname helpers are just aliases of `styled('tagname')`!